1. When will I get in Chem 200 and/or 202?

 A. First, check to make sure you are running the newest version of Chrome.
 Second, check to make sure you don’t have multiple browsers open.
 Third, call OWL.
 Don’t email, call them.
 It’s the fastest way to get a response.
 Last, email [email protected] to let the lab coordinator aware of the issue.
 Make sure you have your section number in the email.

-A. Fill out the following form before the add/drop deadline.
+A. Fill out the following form before the add/drop deadline (September 10th at 5pm).
 If it’s past the add/drop deadline and you need to miss the exam due to an emergency, email [email protected] to receive approval for a makeup exam.